akhilvvn/HackP2025/task2_indoor_outdoor_classifier/README.md

 ### Observations

-All classes (hotel, indoor, outdoor, park, restaurant) achieved 100% accuracy on the current test set.
+**All classes (hotel, indoor, outdoor, park, restaurant) achieved 100% accuracy on the current test set**

-Weighted loss and oversampling helped balance minority classes.
+**Weighted loss and oversampling helped balance minority classes**

-Layer4 fine-tuning enabled the pretrained ResNet18 to adapt effectively to the small dataset.
+**Layer4 fine-tuning enabled the pretrained ResNet18 to adapt effectively to the small dataset**

-Generic augmentation improved generalization without adding complexity.
+**Generic augmentation improved generalization without adding complexity**

-Early stopping prevented overfitting.
+**Early stopping prevented overfitting**

-While the current results are perfect, a larger and more diverse dataset is needed to ensure robust performance and better generalization on unseen images.
+**While the current results are perfect, a larger and more diverse dataset is needed to ensure robust performance and better generalization on unseen images**

 ---